Split Tickets

 Grab a coffee or snack by the harbor

 Most tours allow a short stop here, which is just enough time to sit down and fuel up.
-Whether you go for a strong Croatian espresso or a scoop of gelato, this is your chance to pause and soak in the island setting.
+Try out strong Croatian espresso or a scoop of gelato.
+This is your chance to pause and soak in the island setting.

 Snap a Mamma Mia memory

 Keep your camera ready for some of the most recognizable shots from Mamma Mia: Here We Go Again which were filmed right here in Komiža.
 The harbor promenade is where the cast arrives by boat, and you’ll spot the exact stone pier and colorful fishing boats used in those scenes.
-Several moments were also shot at waterfront cafés and along the back alleys just behind the promenade—look for the vine-draped archways, old shutters, and stone staircases.
+Look for the vine-draped archways, old shutters, and stone staircases.

 Enjoy the atmosphere

 More than anything, Komiža is about soaking up the moment.
-It’s quiet, it’s authentic, and it smells like salt and pine.
+It’s quiet and it smells like salt and pine.
 You might hear church bells, the clink of coffee cups, or the gentle splash of water under the boats.

 Hit the beach (if you have extra time)

 Komiža is dotted with pebbled beaches just a short walk from the harbor.
 Kamenice Beach is a local favorite, known for its volcanic pebbles and natural freshwater springs.
-If your tour gives you a bit of breathing room, bring a towel and take a dip—the water is crystal clear and refreshing, even in the early hours.
+If your tour gives you a bit of breathing room, bring a towel and take a dip.

 Go on a hiking trail